karl-cardenas-coding/go-lambda-cleanup/README.md

 ## Docker
-go-lambda-cleanup is distributed is also available as a Docker image.
+go-lambda-cleanup is also available as a Docker image.
 ```
 VERSION=1.0.13
 docker pull ghcr.io/karl-cardenas-coding/go-lambda-cleanup:$VERSION
-docker run ghcr.io/karl-cardenas-coding/go-lambda-cleanup:$VERSION clean -r us-east-2 -d
 ```

 You can pass AWS credentials to the container through ENVIRONMENT variables.